clamchowder/MicrobenchmarksGui/README.md

 <img src="img/lockpages.png" alt="Go to local security policy, local polices, user rights assignment, lock pages in memory and add yourself" />

 If you've logged in with a non-local account, you can also give "Everyone" the privilege.
+You need to reboot for the change to take effect.

 Then if you select Large Pages under Paging Mode, the test will allocate 1 GB (the largest test size for mem latency) upfront and run all test sizes within that.
 That means you need to have 1 GB of contiguous memory free.
 If you have a system without much memory that has been running for a while, you might have to reboot before allocation will succeed.